 I removed the the front brake caliper and disassembled it.

-The front caliper rebuild kit is in the bag to the left in the picture above.
+The Front Caliper Rebuild Piston and Seals Kit is in the bag to the left in the picture above.
 The old components (pictured to the right) which will be replaced are the seal, dust boot, piston, and the retaining ring.

 Soaked the seal in DOT 5 brake fluid, coated the new piston and inside the caliper with brake fluid as well.
 Replaced the seal, piston, dust boot, and retaining clip.